markopfell/life/work/electrical_engineering/pyrfcomms/equations.md

 $L_\text{ link}$ are miscallenous losses like pointing error, depolarization, cross-polarization, radome losses, ... etc.

 $L_\text{ fade}$ could be: rain/cloud, scintillation, or other dynamic link effects like interference.
 Most links assume a clear skies 99% probability and do not take into account additional link margin for degradation.
-Probabilities in the 3 or higher nines (99.9%, 99.99%, 99.999% ...) typically start with 3 dB of margin and then increase exponentially
+Probabilities in the 3 or higher nines (99.9%, 99.99%, 99.999% ...) typically start with 3 dB of margin and then increase exponentially.